cleancoder1/portfolio/_posts/2017-06-16-BooksToRead.markdown

     </iframe>
 {% endraw %}

-The cleancoders.com website offers paid videos subscription which can be used alongside the book.
+The [Cleancoders](cleancoders.com) offers paid videos subscription which can be used alongside the book.

 ## Algorithms